lla4u/Dude-Influx-Grafana/README.md

 exported for analysis by the owner, and a high-resolution datalog which can be used by Dynon for troubleshooting.
 >
-> This tooling intend to provide an easy and efficient way to:
+> This tooling intend to use on an easy and efficient way the datalogs to:
 >  - Provide long term flight history,
 >  - Provide capability to display flight map and related parameters for improving pilote usage,
 >  - ...